tslamic/learn-kotlin-native/hello-android-ios.md

 tasks.build.dependsOn packForXCode
 ```

 Sync, then rebuild the `common` project.
-Inspect the `build` folder once built, and ensure `xcode-framweworks` directory is in it.
+Inspect the `build` folder once built, and ensure `xcode-frameworks` directory is in it.

 ![Xcode Frameworks](/public/assets/xcode-frameworks.png)